Updated: 3 days ago

 18. Have Variety - Don’t get stuck in an eating pattern or a termed way of eating like Low Carb, High Fat, Low Fat, High Protein, Paleo, Keto etc etc...you get the idea.
 The more you label your eating style the more you limit yourself, feel pressured to only consume certain foods, miss out on essential nutrients that may come outside of your set foods, and ultimately you lose the battle as what you’ve done is called dieting.
 If you want to eat a certain way by all means do, but try to incorporate other foods into your diet at least 2 days a week.
 Fruit is not bad for you and neither is fat, every whole food has its place in a healthy diet and variety is the spice of life!

 19. Don’t Trust All Labels - Gluten Free, High Fiber, Low Fat, even Organic...doesn’t always mean healthy.
 Industries know what consumers want and have sneaky ways of marketing them to appeal to most of us.
-I will do a post on reading labels very soon but as a rule, look at the ingredients, if there are more than 12 and most read like a science class, try to find another option.
 Often high fiber foods are high in carbohydrates and sugar and not really nutrient dense.
 Low Fat often means more sugar and Gluten Free can be highly processed and full of oils that are devastating the planet, like palm oil.
 For more info click here.